-Dance majors are required to spend 6 semesters in contemporary dance, 6 semesters in ballet, and 2 semesters in jazz, plus an additional 4 credit hours of electives in technique and/or performance, and 3 additional electives in technique courses of their choice (for Area VI), regardless of whether they are advanced placed.
+Dance majors are required to spend 6 semesters in Ballet, 6 semesters in Contemporary Dance, 3 semesters in Jazz, 1 semester in West African Dance, and 2 additional semesters of either West African and/or Hip-Hop.
+In addition, 4 credit hours of electives in technique and/or performance are required, and 3 additional electives in technique courses of their choice (for Area VI), regardless of whether they are advanced placed.